cocokoishi/vrchat-drawing-script/README.md

 > [!IMPORTANT]
 > **Performance Note:** Due to the author having no formal computer science background and zero prior coding experience, the Rust implementation may currently show some **quality degradation** (such as pathing or dithering artifacts) compared to the original Python version.

-**We warmly welcome community contributions!** If you are a developer, please feel free to submit a Pull Request or optimize the drawing algorithms.

 ---

 ## 🐍 Part 2: Original Python Version (v7.2)